 Adam: When you feel you’re getting jerked around, you have to identify ‘when is it over?’
-And putting that stake in the ground and asking your prospect, “Help me understand when we will start implementing our offering to get you the value you need to help you reach your goals and objectives and overcome the challenges and issues that are facing your company.”
+And putting that stake in the ground and asking your prospect, “Help me understand when we will start implementing our offering to get you to your goals and objectives and overcome the challenges that are facing your company.”
 And we go backwards and document everybody that we need to talk to to get this done.
 We hear sales reps being told, “Well, now you need to do this.
 Well, now you need to do that.”
-And they’re being led around by their noses.
-And that’s got to stop.
+They’re being forced into the ‘circus monkey’ mentality and at some point it has to stop.

 Don’t be the poodle jumping through the hoop of fire.
 The absence of no doesn’t mean yes.